 Being the CEO of the region’s only full-service city, the Roseville City Manager is responsible for a half-billion-dollar annual budget and overseeing 15 departments in various specialized industries as well as 1,200 employees.
 The contract runs through 2018.
 The entire contract can be seen here.

-A 25-year Roseville resident as well as employee of the City of Roseville, Jensen began his career as an assistant engineer in 1990.
+Jensen became a Roseville resident when he began his career as an assistant engineer in 1990.
 He was appointed Assistant City Manager in January 2011, overseeing the Development Services, Public Works, Electric Utility, Environmental Utilities, and Parks, Recreation and Libraries departments.

 Prior to that appointment, Jensen served as Public Works Director/City Engineer for eight years and was named Public Works Director of the Year in 2007 by American City and County Magazine.
 He was born and raised in Reno, Nev., and earned a bachelor’s degree in civil engineering from the University of Nevada at Reno.